OneRaynyDay/oneraynyday.github.io/_posts/2018-08-30-Bighead-XNORNet.md

 res = temp0 + temp1; // 00000011 = 3 bits.
 ```

-The rationale behind the algorithm is that it is computing, at every iteration, a container that holds 4 2-bit numbers, 2 4-bit numbers, and 1 8-bit number, each of which contains number of bits which added up together into the 8-bit number is the popcount.
+The rationale behind the algorithm is that it is computing, at every iteration, a container that holds _4 2-bit numbers, 2 4-bit numbers, and 1 8-bit number_, each of which contains number of bits which added up together into the 8-bit number is the popcount.
 We use a total of 12 operations, all of which are inexpensive.
 We have vectorized instructions for addition, AND, and shifting, so we are effectively using 12 operations on 256 bits at once.

 ### `binConv2d`